Information-Theoretic Active Correlation Clustering: Introduction

-The aforementioned methods assume the availability of pairwise similarities beforehand.
-However, as discussed in \citep{bressan2020,bonchi2020}, computing such pairwise similarities can be computationally demanding, or they might not even be provided in advance and instead need to be acquired through queries from a resource-intensive oracle (such as a human expert).
-For instance, \citep{bonchi2020} outlines that determining the interactions between biological entities might necessitate the expertise of highly trained professionals, consuming both time and valuable resources.
-In tasks like entity resolution, obtaining pairwise similarity queries through crowd-sourcing could incur monetary expenses.
-Consequently, a central question revolves around \emph{designing a machine learning paradigm that can deliver a satisfactory correlation clustering solution with a limited number of queries for pairwise similarities between the objects.}
+Existing methods generally assume that all $N\choose2$ pairwise similarities are available beforehand.
+However, as discussed in \cite{bressan2020,bonchi2020}, generating pairwise similarities can be computationally intensive and may need to be obtained through resource-intensive queries, e.g., from a human expert.
+For instance, determining interactions between biological entities often requires the expertise of highly trained professionals, consuming both time and valuable resources \cite{bonchi2020}.
+In tasks like entity resolution, obtaining pairwise similarity queries through crowd-sourcing could also involve monetary costs.
+Therefore, a central question emerges: \emph{How can we design a machine learning paradigm that effectively delivers satisfactory CC results with a limited number of queries for pairwise similarities between objects?}

-In machine learning, usually \emph{active learning} is employed to address such a question.
+In machine learning, \emph{active learning} is generally employed to address such a question.
 Its objective is to acquire the most informative data within a constrained budget.
-Active learning has proven effective in various tasks, including recommender systems \citep{Rubens2015}, sound event detection \citep{TASLP.2020.3029652}, analysis of driving time series \citep{JarlARC22}, drug discovery \citep{minf.202200043}, and analysis of logged data \citep{YanCJ18}.
+Active learning has proven effective in various tasks, including recommender systems \cite{Rubens2015}, sound event detection \cite{TASLP.2020.3029652}, analysis of driving time series \cite{JarlARC22}, drug discovery \cite{minf.202200043}, and analysis of logged data \cite{YanCJ18}.
 In the context of active learning, the selection of which data to query is guided by an \emph{acquisition function}.

-In addition to classification and regression tasks, active learning is used in clustering as well, referred sometimes to as \emph{supervised clustering} \citep{AwasthiZ10}.
-The objective is to discover the ground-truth clustering with a minimal number of queries.
-In this scenario, queries are typically executed in one of two ways: i) by asking whether two clusters should merge or if one cluster should be divided into multiple clusters \citep{balcan2008, AwasthiZ10, awasthi2017}, and ii) by querying the pairwise relations between objects \citep{Basu2004ActiveSF, eriksson2011, krishnamurthy2012, bonchi2013, vinayak2016, ailon2017, mazumdar2017-2, mazumdar2017-1, saha2019, bressan2020, bonchi2020, Craenendonck2018COBRASIC, lirias3060956, anonymous}.
+Active learning is most commonly studied for classification and regression problems \cite{settles.tr09}.
+However, it has also been studied for clustering and is sometimes referred to as \emph{supervised clustering} \cite{AwasthiZ10}.
+The objective is to discover the ground-truth clustering with a minimal number of queries to an \emph{oracle} (e.g., a human expert).
+In this scenario, queries are typically executed in one of two ways: (i) By asking whether two clusters should merge or if one cluster should be divided into multiple clusters \cite{balcan2008, AwasthiZ10, awasthi2017}; (ii) By querying the pairwise relations between objects \cite{Basu2004ActiveSF, mazumdar2017-2, mazumdar2017-1, saha2019, bressan2020, bonchi2020, Craenendonck2018COBRASIC, silwal2023kwikbucks, mabcc, anonymous, noisyqecc}.